waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Primary Goal HOW: Complete all 5 sightings.
 Enter Tin Tower 1F.
 Use Xenon (Gastly) for Hypnosis and Mean Look.
 Use Ultra/Great Balls.

 # Week Siblings Strategy
 - Arthur (Thursday): Route 36 (31, 7).
 Provides Hard Stone.
-[Urgent - Thursday 10:24 PM]
+[Urgent - Thursday 10:28 PM]
 - How to reach Arthur: Fly to Violet City.
 Exit west to Route 36.
-Head northeast towards the Route 37 gate.
+Head northeast towards the Route 37 gate (northeast corner of the route).